QuailCreekHOA/quailcreekhoa.github.io/README.md

 in the QuailCreekHOA organization: https://github.com/QuailCreekHOA.

 If you'd like to contribute, feel free to either [log an issue][] or [submit a pull request][].
 We recommend creating an issue before submitting a pull request, to avoid wasted work.
+Also let us know if you are willing to be added to the list of maintainers.

-If you have any questions, send email to steve@hollach.net or lori@hollasch.net.
+Questions?
+Send email to steve@hollach.net or lori@hollasch.net.

 Site Management